rocmdhub/rocmdhub/README.md

   ### Current Projects
   -`A Unity Survival Game`
   > I am currently working on a game with 3 of my friends.
-I am the programmer in the project, I work in the shaders and every piece of code in the project, I also am part of the design of almost everything.
+I am the programmer in the project, I work in the shaders and every piece of code in the project, I also am part of the design of almost everything, making sometimes some sketches in blender so my friends can get an idea of what to make.